churchlab/Deep_diversification_AAV/README.md

 This document summarizes the two main components of the bioinformatics analysis that was used to generate and parsed data for the paper [Deep diversification of an AAV capsid protein by machine learning](https://www.nature.com/articles/s41587-020-00793-4#Abs1).
 For machine learning models [see this](https://github.com/google-research/google-research/tree/master/aav).

-A processed version of the final data is available in the data folder.
+A processed version of the data is available in the data folder (this should look similar to what the pipeline processing outputs).
+For additional annotation, and inclusion of training data use [this dataset](https://github.com/alibashir/aav).
 For raw sequencing data [see NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA673640/).

 +   [Synthesis pipeline](#synthesis-pipeline)
 	+   *Step 1*: Assembles the nucleotide sequence for the corresponding protein sequence variants such that it can be generated and processe with the desired cloning strategy.